 If you have just discovered or have reason to believe your child is using alcohol or drugs, prevention and intervention can help.

-The Substance Abuse Prevention program, a partnership between the Fairfax-Falls Church Community Services Board, Fairfax County Public Schools (FCPS) and Juvenile and Domestic Relations District Court's Diversion Unit, works to provide substance use prevention, assessments and treatment to adolescents who are at risk of or who are actively using substances.
+The Substance Use Disorder Prevention program, a partnership between the Fairfax-Falls Church Community Services Board, Fairfax County Public Schools (FCPS) and Juvenile and Domestic Relations District Court's Diversion Unit, works to provide substance use prevention, assessments and treatment to adolescents who are at risk of or who are actively using substances.

 Specialized staff at all FCPS high schools ensure youth have access to services to reduce substance use and address underlying issues that may lead to the decision to use.
 The program is confidential and staff are well versed in substance use and recovery.

 We are here to walk you through this process.
 For additional information, please call the SAP case manager at 703-866-2121.